 Information about SRP's powerline project can be found at http://priceroadcorridor.com.

-Improvements to Queen Creek Road between McQueen and Gilbert roads are under design and construction is expected to commence in early 2019.
+Improvements to Queen Creek Road between McQueen and Gilbert roads are expected to get underway in later February or early March 2019.

 The project will widen Queen Creek Road to six lanes and include raised medians, bike lanes, turn lanes, sidewalks, curbs, gutters, storm drains, street lighting, traffic signals, landscaping, irrigation and utility relocations.
 As part of the project, Cooper Road from Queen Creek Road south to Nightingale Lane will be improved to four lanes.